Recreational Therapy

 Decrease depression, anxiety, stress, and physical or verbal outbursts

-This evidence-based practice will add another unique support to our TQS community and help all of our students blossom into confident, independent learners.
+This evidence-based practice adds another unique support to our TQS community and helps all of our students blossom into confident, independent learners.